MicrosoftDocs/win32/desktop-src/Intl/wm-ime-keyup.md

-﻿---
+---
-Description: 'Sent to an application by the IME to notify the application of a key release and to keep message order.
-A window receives this message through its WindowProc function.' ms.assetid: '652f951f-4e9f-407c-844c-b250b6a9e6f5'
+Description: Sent to an application by the IME to notify the application of a key release and to keep message order.
+A window receives this message through its WindowProc function. ms.assetid: 652f951f-4e9f-407c-844c-b250b6a9e6f5
-title: 'WM\_IME\_KEYUP message'
+title: WM\_IME\_KEYUP message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_IME\_KEYUP message